-- The keyboard, the operator panel and the remote modules are connected through the CAN bus. - The Sercos bus is used to communicate with digital Fagor drives.
+- The remote modules are connected through the CAN bus. - The Sercos bus is used to communicate with digital Fagor drives.
 It is also possible to communicate with analog drives.

 Remember that the ground terminals of all the elements making up the system must be connected to a single ground point.